Topological extension including quantum jump: Topological invariants

-Finally, in order to visualize the effect of quantum jump events, in Fig. \ref{Fig:kappa} we numerically calculate $\nu_{1,-}$ in varies parameters of $\kappa$ and $t_1$.
-Intriguingly, it indicates that in this model, jump does not influence the discussion above, the model has a $\kappa$ independent zak phase.
-It seems that the quantum jump would not affect the winding number of the open quantum system, however, it is a model-dependent issue.
-For the sake of simplicity, previously we only consider loss in Fig. \ref{Fig:model}, which leads to the fact that when writing the Liouvillian operator in the matrix representation, the jumping terms $\kappa\mathcal{L}_{jump}$ link the subspaces of $(N,N-1)$, where $N$ is the total number of fermions; the other parts $\mathcal{L}_{withoutjump}=\mathcal{L}_0+\mathcal{L}_{eff}$, conserve the number of particles, which link the subspaces of $(N,N)$.
-Mathematically, the jump absence terms can be written as block-diagonal forms, and the jumping terms are the block-upper-trangular terms, and the latter terms do not affect the Liouvillian spectrum $\{\Lambda\}$, regardless of PBC or OBC \cite{yoshida2020fate,niu2022effect}.
-In Fig. \ref{Fig:Liou} we plot the full Liouvillian spectrum $\mathcal{L}_{full}=\mathcal{L}_{nojump}+\kappa\mathcal{L}_{jump}$ (red circles) and $\mathcal{L}_{nojump}$ (black dots), and their spectra show no difference, which proves our conjecture.
+Finally, to visualize the effect of quantum jump events, in Fig. \ref{Fig:kappa}, we numerically calculate $\nu_{1,-}$ for various parameters of $\kappa$ and $t_1$.
+Intriguingly, it indicates that in this model, the strength of jump $\kappa$ does not influence the exhibited Zak phase.
+However, we shall emphasize this observation is a model-dependent issue.
+In the context of the pure loss condition, when writing the Liouvillian operator in the matrix representation, the jumping terms $\mathcal{L}_{jump}$ will link the subspaces labeled by $(N,N-1)$, where $N$ represents the total number of fermions.
+Conversely, the other components, $\mathcal{L}_{withoutjump}=\mathcal{L}_0+\mathcal{L}_{eff}$, conserve the number of particles, which links the subspaces of $(N,N)$.
+Mathematically, when in the absence of the jumping terms, the Liouvillian can be represented into a block-diagonal form, whereas the presence of jumping terms will result in a block-upper-triangular form.
+In accordance with the properties of determinants, the upper triangular part has no influence on the Liouvillian spectrum $\{\Lambda\}$, regardless of PBC or OBC \cite{yoshida2020fate,niu2023effect}.
+Furthermore, such eigenvalue structure will also imply that their rapidities are identical \footnote{Actually, we have alreadly shown that for \text{PBC}, straightforward calculation immediately reveals that $\textbf{A}$ and $\textbf{A}^\prime$ have the same energy spectra (independent of $\kappa$).}, as the Liouvillian spectrum ${\Lambda}$ is in fact a linear combination of the rapidities $\{\lambda_j\}$ \cite{prosen2008third}

-Moreover, it also means their rapidities of the shape matrix are all the same (actually, for PBC, we have already shown that they are the same, as in Eq. (\ref{eq:Eband})), because the Liouvillian spectrum is a linear combination of the rapidities \cite{prosen2008third}.
-According to the characteristic equation (\ref{eq:Djump1})(\ref{eq:Djump2}), the same spectrum induces the same region of GBZ, which does not depend on the change of $\kappa$.